 General EDHS Department FAQs

 The Department of Emergency and Disaster Health Systems is an academic department in the College of Arts, Humanities, and Social Sciences.
 The department offers two undergraduate Emergency Health Management tracks in addition to a Paramedic concentration baccalaureate degree.
-A Master’s degree and post-baccalaureate certificates are also available.
+A Master’s degree and two post-baccalaureate certificates are also available.

 The department attracts a wide variety of students, but most have an interest in emergency medical services, disaster management, public health, emergency management or the health professions as a career.

 Yes.
-You can complete the paramedic or management tracks in four years if you are a full-time student and follow the suggested course schedule.
+You can complete the paramedic concentration or management tracks in four years if you are a full-time student and follow the suggested course schedule.

-You should enroll in the management track.
+You should enroll in the Emergency Health Leadership track.

 Yes.
 Scholarships are only for Maryland residents who are active career or volunteer firefighters, EMS, or rescue squad members.
 Available scholarships are: